ldcas-uc3m/TFM/parts/state_of_the_art.typ

 execution cycle, interrupts are checked before fetching the instruction, therefore if an instruction generates an interrupt, the next instruction is the one to get interrupted.
-These registers were only implemented in the MIPS-32 architecture provided in the simulator.
+These registers were only implemented in the MIPS-32 architecture provided with the simulator.

 #algorithm(
   title: [CREATOR 5's instruction execution cycle],